Middlefield Collegiate Institute

-Middlefield Collegiate Institute maintains high academic standards and expectations for all students from Grades 9–12.
-The majority of our students expect to proceed to post-secondary education.
+Middlefield Collegiate Institute maintains high academic standards and expectations for all students.
 We offer a wide range of programs in academics, athletics and the arts.
-We provide our students with Advanced Placement preparation courses, the Specialist High Skills Major Program (SHSM), cutting edge technological courses, Intensive support for English Language Learners and Special Education support services when required.
-Our building is fully wheelchair accessible.
+We also offer three Specialist High Skills Major Programs (SHSM), cutting edge technological courses, intensive support for English Language Learners and Special Education support services when required.
+Our building is fully wheelchair-accessible.

 Specialist High Skills Major (SHSM) Program

+The three charts below summarize the four pathways and the respective courses required for each.
 The Specialist High Skills Major is a ministry-approved specialized program that allows students to focus their learning on a specific economic sector while meeting the requirements for the Ontario Secondary School Diploma (OSSD) and assists in their transition from secondary school to apprenticeship training, college, university or the workplace.
-An SHSM enables students to gain sector specific skills and knowledge in the context of engaging career related learning environments and helps them focus on graduation and on pursuing their postsecondary goals (Ontario Ministry of Education, SHSM Fact Sheet, 2007)
+An SHSM enables students to gain sector-specific skills and knowledge in the context of engaging career related learning environments and helps them focus on graduation and on pursuing their post secondary goals (Ontario Ministry of Education, SHSM Fact Sheet, 2007).

 Please click on the SHSM discipline below to view the two charts that summarize all courses that are included in both sectors for all four pathways.
 Please click on the Career Chart to view a few samples of related careers.

 2015 TRANSPORTATION Pathway Chart